HESTA commits $250m to co-investment PE strategy

 Commenting on this latest mandate, Stafford Australian private equity lead Daniel Bowden said that the strategy sought to open up smaller deal sizes, providing access across a wider spectrum of the private equity market.

-Single-asset style continuation vehicles, where HESTA would represent long-term patient capital, were also an area of focus, according to Bowden.
+Single-asset-style continuation vehicles, where HESTA would represent long-term patient capital, were also an area of focus, according to Bowden.

 “HESTA, as a large institutional investor, is looking for investment opportunities of appropriate scale that can be efficiently executed.
 This can mean that potentially strong-returning smaller deals may be more difficult to access.
-QP3 - and now QP4 - enables Stafford to access and complete smaller strong-returning deals on behalf of HESTA,” he explained.
+QP3 – and now QP4 – enables Stafford to access and complete smaller strong-returning deals on behalf of HESTA,” he said.

 Bowden further clarified that QP4 is also able to complete co-investments sourced by both the HESTA and Stafford investment teams, which he said underscores the importance of a “partnership” style approach to investing.